 “She was the first child.
 The girl who saved Christmas.And Father Christmas would never forget it…”

-The second magical book in the festive series, which began with A Boy Called Christmas, from number one bestselling author Matt Haig, and featuring enchanting illustrations from Chris Mould
+The second magical book in the festive series from number one bestselling author Matt Haig, and featuring enchanting illustrations from Chris Mould

 “The traditional search ‘n’ rescue adventure, done with charm, energy and enough wit to keep even the adults who will be reading this aloud as a festive bedtime story alert … A lovely, warm, enveloping seasonal read”